 “Beyond the initial boost in employee morale, our experience with the four-day work week was generally negative […] in our audit, the first 60 minutes of each day was largely wasted.
 Since the employees had to arrive earlier, they treated the first hour as their de-facto morning wake-up period.
 They’d get coffee, chat with co-workers, and surf the internet.”

-He also found that the last two hours of each day weren’t productive either, with staff hitting concentration walls and rates of surfing the internet spiking in this window.
+He also found that the last two hours of each day weren’t productive either, with staff hitting concentration walls and rates of surfing the internet and time spent on social media spiking in this window.

 Slumber Yard also experienced a higher spend on food and drinks as employees were in the office closer to mealtimes, and after the short-term boost in morale, there were few benefits in the four-day week.